Origins of the oil...

 The nutraceutical fraction of the buriti oil consists of tocopherols (3) and carotenes (4), which have nutritional importance as antioxidants (vitamin E) and pro-vitamin A.

 Furthermore, it has been shown that topical creams and lotions, produced with buriti oil and commercial surfactants, can exert a photoprotective effect against UVA and UVB irradiation on keratinocytes and fibroblasts (8).
 The buriti oil emulsions could therefore be considered as potential vehicles to transport antioxidants precursors and also be used as adjuvant in sun protection, especially in after sun formulations.
+Though scientifically unproven for the most part, buriti is commonly for a natural approach to enlarging buttocks through topical treatment, which gives you an idea of how substantial the fruit really is!

 [ Related Article: Buriti Oil vs. Coconut Oil ]